geudde/attic-chest/pages/02.season-1/06.meeting-06/02.constellation-1/docs.md

 With some sealing wax good, some ink, pen, and paper.
 In writing his verses our friend took some time
 And was often, I’m told, sore perplexed for a rhyme
-For Fate o’er his mind her black venom distilled
+For fate o’er his mind her black venom distilled
 And his head with most doleful presages <span data-tippy="filled" class="green"> she filled</span>
 But at last he concluded, his letter he sealed
 (The contents, tho’ a poet, to me unrevealed)
-He called for a Porter, and I heard him say
+He called for a porter, and I heard him say
 Ask plenty for porterage, ’tis Valentines day. —
 And seeing the day was now near its decline
 He put his hat on, when he’d drank off his wine
 But with sorrow and wonder, his horse he perceived
-Was flown, to the Moon, as the waiters believed
+Was flown, to the moon, as the waiters believed
-The Rain was in torrents beginning to pour
+The rain was in torrents beginning to pour
 And the sad chance perplexed our gay traveller sore;
 Conjectures by dozens arose in his mind,
 But not one that was plausible even could find